conterra/mapapps-basemap-slider/src/main/js/bundles/dn_basemapslider/README.md

 ## Usage

-1. Add the bundle "dn_selectionactions" to your map.apps 4 app.
+1. Add the bundle "dn_basemapslider" to your map.apps 4 app.
 2. Add basemaps to your app.

 ### Configuration sample